Why Modern Home Economics?

 Professionally, I am a CFO and owner of a property management company, have a contractor’s license, and have a bachelor’s degree in animal science and a master’s degree in management information systems, both from Texas A&M University.
 I teach designation classes in human resources, finance, and risk management for the local apartment association.
 My creative side is soothed by sewing, knitting, scrapbooking, photography, music-making, and dancing.
 Other than that?
 Cradle episcopalian.
 Spiritual mutt.
 Saved by grace.
 I like to think I am on a journey to being a polymath, a renaissance woman.

-Skills I still want to learn as I embark on this journey?
+Skills that are still on my bucket list to learn?
 Car and engine maintenance.
+Electronics.
 Woodworking.
-Cabinetmaking.
 Flower arranging.
 And many, many others.

-I hope you join me on this journey.
+I hope you join us on this journey.
 Welcome!